We usually recommend some form of reading to supplement therapy and facilitate progress.

 - 101 Ways to Help Your Daughter Love Her Body by Brenda Lane Richardson and Elane Rehr (2001).

-Ellyn Satter Associates Ellyn Satter is a registered dietician and therapist and widely-recognized expert who has written extensively on the feeding of children.
+Ellyn Satter Institute Ellyn Satter is a registered dietician and therapist and widely-recognized expert who has written extensively on the feeding of children.
 Her website provides a lot of information and her books are available to order.

 Pregnancy and Body Image